jkeohan/rctr-2-14-22/w05d08/intro-to-fetching-data.md

 # Intro to AJAX and HTTP Service

-## Prerequisites

-- React
-- Components
-- State and props
-- Working with useEffect

 **Note:**  If you haven't yet done so [request a FREE api key from OMDB](http://www.omdbapi.com/apikey.aspx)

 ## Learning Objectives